node-schedule/node-schedule/README.md

 **Do not use this library yet.
 It's functional, but alot remains until it's production ready.**

-- [ ] Update Matts test suite to comply with RRule instead of cron
+- [ ] Update test suite to comply with RRule instead of cron
 - [x] Update the documentation
 - [ ] Schedule jobs via object literal
 - [ ] Support for RRuleSet
 - [ ] Performance testing/optimizing

 # Node Schedule RRule